 #2 Your Pressure Release Handle is Not Sealed

 The little knob on top of your lid has to be in the sealing position so that it will build pressure and seal properly.
 Make sure you check that it is turned to sealing.

 #3 Instant Pot Not Sealing Due to Scorched Food

 If you saute food before pressure cooking, you will want to make sure to deglaze the pot.
-This means using liquid and scraping the bottom so there is no debris on the bottom of the inner pot.
+This means using soapy water and scraping the bottom so there is no food debris on the bottom of the inner pot.
 Additionally, scorched food can cause the dreaded burn notice.

 #4 The Water Evaporated

 If your pot was incorrectly sealed and you fixed the issue, you may think you didn’t.
 Once you fix the ring or the sealing valve etc, you have to make sure there is still enough liquid in the pot so that it can come to pressure.
 You may need to add an extra cup or two of cold water if it evaporated.

 #5 The Inner Pot is the Wrong Size